TheBlueDotGame/The-Accountant/README.md

     - IssuerSignature: The cryptographic signature of the issuer.
     - ReceiverSignature: The cryptographic signature of the receiver.
     - Hash: Message hash acting as the control sum of the transaction.
+    - Spice: The amount of tokens in the transactions.
+Spice is transferred always from the Issuer to the Receiver.

 - The transaction footprint on the transmitted data size depends on the relation between the size of the ‘Data’ field in the transaction.
 That is highly recommended to transmit as much data in a single request as possible.
 - The transaction has an upper limit on the size of transmitted data, that is set according to the requirements.